 Compared to the 4-day version, the 5-day version is slower and allows more time to enjoy the sights along the way.
 If you have enough time, we recommend planning 5 days.
 So you can enjoy your adventure even more.

-This trail is a challenge that you should face in your life, The Salkantay to Inka trail is not popular among the Inka Trail tours, but it is the most beautiful and complex trail to Machu Picchu.
+This trail is a challenge that you should face in your life, The Salkantay to Inca Trail is not popular among the Inca Trail tours, but it is the most beautiful and complex trail to Machu Picchu.
 We recommend taking a break and thinking about what you would like to discover in Peru.
 Prepare your daypack, hiking boots, and book this Machu Picchu trek.

 All the high-season/low-season-trade-off are here.
 Winter (June through August) means drier weather and easier traveling, but it's prime vacation time for those in the northern hemisphere.
 Don't forget that three major observances - Inti Raymi (June 24).
 Peru's Independence day (July 28) and Santa Rosa de Lima (August 30) - fall during this time, and translate into exceptionally heavy crowds of Peruvian traveler.
 The result is higher winter lodging prices and larger crowds.
 Prices and visitor numbers drop dramatically during the summer rainy season (October through April).
 For near-ideal weather and mangeable crowds, consider it a spring or fall trip.